 First, you will get a chance to familiarize yourself with the AutoCAD screen and how you communicate with AutoCAD.
 As you do these exercises, you will also get a feel for how to work with this book.
 Don't worry about understanding or remembering everything that you see in this chapter.
 You will get plenty of opportunities to probe the finer details of the program as you work through the later chapters.
-If you are already familiar with earlier versions of AutoCAD, you may want to read through this chapter anyway, to get acquainted with new features and the graphical interface.
 To help you remember the material, you will find a brief exercise at the end of each chapter.
 For now, just enjoy your first excursion into AutoCAD.